oracle/coherence-operator/docs/samples/management/diagnostics/heap-dump/README.md

 Coherence](https://docs.oracle.com/middleware/12213/coherence/develop-applications/debugging-coherence.htm)
 that call for the creation of files to be examined, such as log files and JVM heap dumps, can also be accomplished with the Coherence Operator.

-Let's take the example of collecting a `.hprof` file for a heap dump.
+This sample shows how to collect a `.hprof` file for a heap dump.
 A single-command technique is included at the end of this sample.

 [Return to Diagnostics Tools](../) / [Return to Management samples](../../) / [Return to samples](../../../README.md#list-of-samples)